jinwangjoshua/sentiment-analysis/README.md

 # Sentiment Analysis

-Sentiment analysis of english, german and french texts.
+Multilingual sentiment analysis for English, German, French and Italian.
 The machine learning model predicts whether the sentiment of a text is positive or negative.

+The machine learning model was implemented with [Keras](https://keras.io) and trained with 50'000 english, 30'000 german, 50'000 french and 30'000 italian film reviews.
+The models are tested with [TensorFlow](https://www.tensorflow.org/) as backend.

+## Accuracy of the Predictions

-The machine learning model was implemented with [Keras](https://keras.io) and trained with 50'000 english, 50'000 french and  30'000 german film reviews.
-The measured accuracy of the predictions is 81.82% for german and 84.1% for english and french.
-The model consists of an embedding layer as input, a hidden layer with 400 LSTM units and an output layer with 1 unit.
+The measured accuracy of the predictions is 88.6% for English, 81.3% for German, 84.4% for French and 81.6% for Italian.

+The model consists of an embedding layer as input, a hidden layer with 8 LSTM units and an output layer with 1 unit.
 The maximum length of an input text is 400 words.
 For the word embedding the [pre-trained word vectors](https://github.com/facebookresearch/fastText/blob/master/pretrained-vectors.md) of *FacebookResearch* were used.

+## Scope of Application

+The model was trained with film reviews in English, German, French and Italian.
+We also tested the model at random with product reviews and reader comments in those languages.
+The results were generally good.
+However, we recommend testing when using the models in new domains.

 Several texts can be posted to the REST service at once for analysis.
-You can start the sentiment analysis service to access a *language detection service*.
+You can start the sentiment analysis service to access a [language detection](https://github.com/ipublia/language-detection) service.
 The service then first determines the language of the texts and then passes them on to the corresponding sentiment analysis model (see the examples below).

-## Scope of Application

-The model was trained with film reviews in english, german and french language.
-We also tested the model at random with product reviews and reader comments in those languages.
-The results were generally promising (but need further investigation).

 ## Installation